Archangel676/Terminal-Snake-Game/README.md

 #NVitanovic - C++ Tutorial - Simple Snake Game (Parts 1, 2, amd 3)

 #The assets including all pixel art is my own original art

+## Dependencies

+SFML Library (Simple and Fast Multimedia Library): Make SFML is properly installed and configured in your project.
+- You can find more details on SFML installation in their official documentation.

+# How to Play
+- Clone this repository to your local machine.
+- Open the project in Microsoft Visual Studio Code.
+- Make sure SFML is properly linked and configured in your project settings.
+- Build the project.
+- Run the executable generated after building.
+- Have fun!

 ## License